Georgia Republicans' move to redraw local voting maps raises cries of power grabs | Politics

 Rich, who is white, said her map was "compact" and "fairly apportioned" and would keep communities in northern Gwinnett together.
 She criticized the county commission's map, which made minimal changes to the one drawn by Republicans a decade ago, before Gwinnett flipped to Democratic control in 2016.
 "They have ensured that my constituents will not have a voice at the county level," Rich said during a House Governmental Affairs Committee meeting on Tuesday.

-The committee passed Rich's map, setting it up for likely approval by the legislature in the coming days.
+The Georgia House passed Rich's map on Thursday, mostly along party lines.
+The new map would require Marlene Fosque, the first Black person elected to Gwinnett's board of commissioners, to move in order to run for re-election this year.
 A similar process is playing out in Cobb County, where Republican legislators have filed their own maps for the education and commissioner boards.

 In Athens-Clarke, four Republicans are pushing ahead with a map that renumbers districts in way that will prevent three Democratic commissioners from running for re-election, and which goes against a map approved by the county commission.
 Yurij Rudensky, a redistricting counsel in the Brennan Center's Democracy Program, said the Georgia events represent "signs of extreme redistricting abuses" and could be traced to the 2013 Supreme Court ruling gutting the Voting Rights Act's provision requiring former Confederate states to seek federal approval before re-drawing voting districts.